 Creams and ointments rubbed into the skin nearby the area of pain.

 These drugs may be used for a short time under close supervision by your doctor.
-The issues with this class of medication are that they are addictive, only 23% of patients with chronic pain find them effective and if used in the long-term, result in more pain for sufferers of chronic low back pain.
+The issues with this class of medication are that they are addictive, studies show that only 23% of patients with chronic pain find them effective and if used in the long-term, result in more pain for sufferers of chronic low back pain.

 Low doses of antidepressants have been shown to relieve some types of chronic back pain.